BryanSchuetz/dai/_solutions/dai-capital.md

 ### Capital Advisory

-We advise businesses in frontier and emerging markets on raising capital from local and international investors:
+In November 2020, DAI concluded a  [majority investment]( ) in Magister Advisors to form DAI Magister, a strategic partnership enabling DAI to directly connect businesses in emerging and frontier markets with equity investors through Magister’s advisory business.
+DAI Magister advises businesses on raising capital from local and international investors:

 * Developing tailored capital structures that balance the short- and long-term capital needs of their business
 * Structuring, negotiating, and executing transactions to raise capital